arnabcse28/retro-board/docs/docs/self-hosting/white-labelling.md

 ## How can I configure it

 All the following are to be set in the `docker-compose.yml` file, in the `frontend` section.

+Alternatively, you can set this up using the docker-compose editor [here](quick-start).

 ### Configure the Primary and Secondary colours